How to Prevent Fraudulent Payments in WordPress (6 Easy Ways)

 In fact, it’s best to employ all of the methods we listed above so you don’t become a haven of card testers who use your site to check their stolen goods.

-Step 3: Set up Stripe Radar
+3: Set Up Stripe Radar

 What’s unique about Radar is that it’s not a static piece of software.
 It learns over time based on new data and improved models, learning from the millions of payments that happen on Stripe’s network.
 This trove of behavioral data makes it accurate at predicting patterns of fraud.